RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

+# SkyQ Platform Integration for Home Assistant

 The skyq platform allows you to control a SkyQ  set top box.

 There is currently support for the following device types within Home Assistant:

 -   Media Player

-To begin with ensure your  SkyQ  set top box or boxes have static IP addresses.
+To begin with it is recommended you ensure your SkyQ set top box or boxes have static IP addresses.

 Download the custom component into <config_folder>/custom_components/skyq